MaxLeap/Docs/en/Android/Guide/CloudData.md

 You can now access the displayName field using armor.getDisplayName() and assign to it using armor.setDisplayName("Wooden Sword").
 This allows your IDE to provide autocompletion as you develop your app and allows typos to be caught at compile-time.

-Accessors and mutators of various types can be easily defined in this manner using the various forms of get() such as getInt(), getLASFile(), or getMap().
+Accessors and mutators of various types can be easily defined in this manner using the various forms of get() such as getInt(), getLCFile(), or getMap().

 If you need more complicated logic than simple field access, you can declare your own methods as well: